Nattisanch/Nattisanch/README.md

 - 👋 Hi, I’m Natalie!
-- 👀 I’m interested in Computer Science, and data analytics!
+- 👀 I’m interested in Computer Science!
 - 🌱 I’m currently a Business data analyst intern and I have been for 1 year!.